Your body is not unreadable. The app is.

-PCOS makes apps unreliable, not your body.
-The honest version of what charting reveals in PCOS cycles, why standard timing advice misses, and how to read your fertility regardless of how irregular your cycles are.
+PCOS makes timing apps unreliable, not your cycles.
+Here is the honest version of what charting reveals, and how to read your fertility no matter how irregular your cycles are.

-Three patterns charting tends to show in PCOS & PMOS cycles
+Three patterns charting tends to show in PCOS and PMOS cycles

 Delayed ovulation

-The cycle stretches long because the body is taking weeks to build enough estrogen and luteinizing hormone to trigger ovulation.
-The chart shows extended stretches of dry or sticky cervical fluid, sometimes with early attempts at fertile fluid that fade, followed eventually by a real fertile window and temperature rise.
-The cycle may be sixty days long, but it is still ovulatory.
+The cycle stretches long because the body takes weeks to build enough estrogen and luteinizing hormone to trigger ovulation.
+The chart shows extended stretches of dry or sticky cervical fluid, sometimes with early attempts at fertile fluid that fade, followed eventually by a real fertile window and a temperature rise.
+The cycle may run sixty days, and it is still ovulatory.

 Multiple ovulation attempts